Common Vision Unites Partners

 The Chehalis Western Trail “Bridging the Gap” project’s success is attributed to the ongoing collaborative efforts of this region’s citizens and local, state, and federal government staff and elected representatives.

 The completion of the Bridging the Gap Project will benefit everyone who likes to walk, run, bicycle, and enjoy other trail activities.
-It is a project worth getting excited about, but it is only one of many regionally significant trail projects that will link people with places throughout the Thurston Region.
+It is a project worth getting excited about, but it is only 1 of many regionally significant trail projects that will link people with places throughout the Thurston Region.

-There Is Much More to Come
+Much More to Come

-On December 7, 2007, the Thurston Regional Planning Council adopted the Thurston Regional Trails Plan.
+On December 7, 2007, the Thurston Regional Planning Council adopted the Thurston Regional Trails Plan (PDF).
 This plan offers a vision for a region-wide trail network that connects people with places not just within Thurston County, but also looks beyond its borders for potential connections with neighboring counties.
 The plan is foremost a trail systems blueprint.
 It illustrates through maps and user-friendly narratives how multiple trails can connect.

-Common Goals Can Guide Projects
+Common Goals Guide Projects

 The plan invites all local governments, tribes, federal and state agencies, advocates, and public and private stakeholders to share a role in developing this trail network.
 The plan offers guidelines and recommendations to serve all of Thurston County and its cities, towns, and communities.
 Collaboration is essential to connect the planned, proposed, and potential trail corridors identified in the plan.